Unlock the Secrets: Master Steelhead Rigging for Bank Fishing

 When setting up a steelhead rig for bank fishing, the choice of line is important.
 Steelhead are strong fish, and they can easily break light line.
 Using 12-pound test monofilament or fluorocarbon line will help to ensure that your line is strong enough to handle the rigors of steelhead fishing.

-READ : Unlock the Secrets of Cascade Lake Idaho Fishing: Discover Unforgettable Adventure and Success
+READ : Unlock the Secrets of Lake Poygan: Your Guide to Fishing Success

 • Monofilament line is a good choice for steelhead fishing because it is relatively inexpensive and has good strength and abrasion resistance.
 However, monofilament line is also stretchy, which can make it difficult to set the hook and feel the bites of steelhead.